Adam Engstrom: the Rocket intends to be tough on him - Dose.ca

 – RDS (@RDSca) October 29, 2025

-Vincent has a clear task: prepare Engstrom for the NHL.
+Vincent and Jacob have a clear task: prepare Engstrom for the NHL.
 He wants him to arrive ready to dominate in the big league, and won't go easy on the prospect.

 “The NHL is faster and the execution is better.
 What we want from him is NHL performance in the AHL.
 So I'm going to be tough on him.
-He knows it, he's ready for it, and that's what he wants.” -Pascal Vincent
+He knows it, he's ready for it, and that's what he wants.” – Daniel Jacob

 The Swedish defenseman sees things the same way.
 He said he agrees 100% with his bosses' decision and is happy to play more in the AHL.